 Whether you seek practical content to apply immediately to your daily job or cutting edge content to build your professional competencies, NAHQ offers webinars to help take your learning to the next level in order to advance the profession.

 Can’t attend live?
-All on demand webinars from 2015 to present are complimentary to NAHQ members.
-Access them through the Course Catalog.
+All on demand webinars are complimentary to NAHQ members.
+Access them through the Catalog.

 Learning Labs offer practical knowledge you need now!
 Up to one hour of CPHQ CE is awarded for each webinar.
 If you are a NAHQ member, please complete the entire purchase process at $0 in order to secure your registration.
 You will receive an order confirmation upon completion.
 Access instructions will be sent separately prior to the Learning Lab.

 If you haven't recently registered for a Learning Lab, it takes a few minutes to create an account and enroll in the webinar of your choice.
 Once you've created your account, the enrollment process will be even faster.
 We've created a short video that walks you through the steps of completing your enrollment successfully.